davidfrantz/force/docs/source/howto/tsi.rst

 Interpolation
 """""""""""""

-Now, let’s define the interpolation parameters.
+Now, let's define the interpolation parameters.

 We wil be using the RBF interpolation to create a smoothed time series with 16-day interpolation steps.